lingtalfi/Light_ChloroformExtension/doc/api/Ling/Light_ChloroformExtension/Field/TableListField.md

 - AbstractField::addValidator &ndash; Adds a validator to this instance.
 - AbstractField::validates &ndash; Tests and returns whether every validator attached to this instanced passed.
 - AbstractField::getErrors &ndash; Returns an array of error messages.
-- AbstractField::setValue &ndash; Sets the value for this instance.
 - AbstractField::getValue &ndash; Returns the value of the field.
 - AbstractField::getFallbackValue &ndash; Returns the fallback value, which defaults to null.
 - AbstractField::hasVeryImportantData &ndash; Returns whether this field contains [very important data](https://github.com/lingtalfi/Chloroform/blob/master/doc/pages/chloroform-discussion.md#the-concept-of-very-important-data).